20 Shopify checkout customizations to increase sales (2025)

 Huel

 Huel masters the Shopify checkout flow by including all key information on one page — but it doesn’t end there.
-On the top left, notice how the meal replacement company sweetens the deal and boosts brand loyalty by offering a free t-shirt for new customers.
+On the top left, notice how the meal replacement company sweetens the deal and increases brand loyalty by offering a free T-shirt for new customers.
 Similarly, on the right-hand side, it upsells samples to increase AOV.

 Shopify checkout FAQs